joordy/browser-technologies-2021/docs/opdracht2/badConnection.md

 ### **Conclusion**

-In this example it takes up to **35000ms** with a **3G** connection to load the complete web page.
+In this example it takes up to **35000ms** with a **3G** connection to render the complete web page.
 Compared to my own internet speed, which renders the page in **3500ms**, this is up to 10 times slower

 ---